jp2321/dl4cv_dev/slides/chapter2_01_images.md

 Notes: You probably know that the set-up in classical machine learning is that there is a target and tabular data.
 Each row in the table represents one observation.
 This data is called structured as the table has specific column names and structures the features.

-However, text and image data are unstructured data, as they not follow a specific schema.
+However, text and image data are unstructured data, as they do not follow a specific schema.
 The cat in the image, for example, does not need to be always on the left lower edge.
 Moreover, different lighting in the image, zoom level, perspectives, etc will give millions of possibilities of how a cat may look like.
 Additionally, image data is also n-dimensional.
 Thus each observation (image) has a certain width, height, and channels.
 Therefore each image is often represented in a n-dimensional array.

 This data structure might be very counterintuitive when you work with it for the first time, but you will get used to it very fast.